There’s just something magical about seeing a flurry of vivid, silk kimonos breezing through the streets of Gion in Japan’s cultural capital, Kyoto.

 Gion Hatanaka ryokan provides a large group dining experience with maiko with English commentary.
 If you have a group of 9 or more they can provide a private banquet for your group.

-Gion Corner is a cultural show performed for tourists and showcasing geisha dance (by a real geisha and maiko) and music along with a tea ceremony.
+Gion Corner is a cultural show performed for tourists and showcases geisha dance (by a real geisha and maiko) and music along with a tea ceremony.
 You can also see traditional Bunraku puppet theatre, Kyogen (comedic) theatre, Gagaku court music and Koto playing.

 The Facebook group, Geisha Japan, is currently setting up tourist-specific meetings so keep an eye on their page for more info as they roll out bookings.